 The Hirer shall, if selling goods on the premises, comply with Fair Trading Laws and any code of practice used in connection with such sales.
 In particular, the Hirer shall ensure that the total prices of all goods and services are prominently displayed, as shall be the organiser’s name and address and that any discounts offered are based only on Manufacturers’ Recommended Retail Prices.

-If the Hirer cancels the booking at least four weeks before the date of the event, the Village Hall will return in full any fees paid in excess of the initial 30% deposit (which is non-refundable).
+If the Hirer cancels the booking at least four weeks before the date of the event, the Village Hall will return any fees paid in excess of the initial 30% deposit (which is non-refundable).
 If the Hirer cancels the booking between two and four weeks before the date of the event, the hirer will be responsible for covering 50% of the hire rate, any security deposit paid will be refunded.
 If the hirer cancels the booking less than two weeks before the date of the event or fails to proceed with the booking thereafter, the hirer will be responsible for the full fee.
 The Village Hall reserves the right to cancel this hiring by written notice to the hirer in the event of:

 - the premises being required for use as a Polling Station for a Parliamentary or Local Government election or by-election.